Skip to Main Content

-The purpose of the Disease project in Biology 100 is to understand how a disease, condition, or affliction, will affect a body organ/system and how a 'normal' organ/system functions.
-You will conduct a scientific review of the disease, condition, or affliction and then present it to your colleagues in class.
-Your section teacher may have specific instructions on completing the review and oral presentation.
-Classes may be required to supply a scientific research paper or a poster session or an annotated bibliography.
+This is a general description of the Winter Term project in Biology 100.
+The project is to understand how a disease, condition, syndrome, or affliction, will affect a body at the molecular, cellular, tissue, organ, and system level, and how the 'normal' presentation compares to the 'diseased' presentation.
+You will conduct a scientific review of the disease, condition, syndrome, or affliction and then present it to your colleagues in class.
+Your section teacher may have specific instructions and rubrics on completing the review and/or oral presentation.
+Make sure to check the "Classes" tab of the BIO 100 OWHLGuides for your teacher's requirement.
+Classes may be required to supply a scientific research paper or a poster session or an annotated bibliography or multiple components over the term.
 All classes will have an oral presentation.

 1. A formal research paper or annotated bibliography.